Joshuah2o/confrontational-spork/README.md

     - Fixed in version: 4.2.1
   - [x] GIF Walkthrough:
 <img src='WordPress Username Enumeration.gif' title='WordPress Username Enumeration' width='' alt='' />
-  - [x] Steps to recreate: Start at a WordPress Login page.
+  - [x] Steps to recreate: <br /> Start at a WordPress Login page.
 This vulnerability allows anyone the ability to enumerate a list of valid user names on a WordPress site.
 Start with typing "admin" and a random password, soon after you are alerted that there is an existing admin account, ultimately making it easier to brute force that admin password.
   - [ ] Affected source code:
     - [Link 1]